Mondei1/mcsync/README.md

 * `192.168.10.0/24` is reserved for all participants.
 * `192.168.11.0/24` is reserved for all tools.

 If those subnets are colliding with any of your subnets, change them.
-Just make sure that the second subnet needs to have at least 4 hosts. **Just make sure you'll NEVER change you mask later.** At the time of writing `mcsync` does not support changing IP-address once they have been assgined.
+The second subnet needs to have at least 4 hosts. **Just make sure you'll NEVER change you mask later.** At the time of writing `mcsync` does not support changing IP-address once they have been assgined.

-Iptables will route traffic from the second to the first subnet.

 ## Backstory
 You may remember the tool [Hamachi](https://vpn.net/).
 Back in the days, we used to use this program.
 We didn't knew how it worked, it was some kind of magic, but it allowed us to play Minecraft together.
 But this was years ago and now I know we achived this with using our own VPN.
 Yet, there was just one person who had the server.
 So when we wanted to play we had to wait for the hoster to be ready.